wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Gradient updates    | V/p | 0 bytes | | | |
 | Local graph clustering | (12V + 2E)/p | 8V bytes | (6 + d)/p : 4 | good | |

-## Seed Graph Matching and Application Classification
+### Seeded Graph Matching and Application Classification

-The implementations of these two applications are linear algebra based, compared to other applications in native graph (vertex-edge) formulations used by Gunrock.
-The linear algebra based, or BLAS based formulation, especially the ones that involved with matrix-matrix multiplications, may impose a large communication requirement.
-Advance matrix-matrix and vector-matrix multiplication kernels use optimizations that build on top of specific layout of the data, which may be not distribution friendly.
-A different method of analyzing the computation and the communication costs, thus the computation vs. communication ratio, is needed for these applications.
+The implementations of these two applications are linear-algebra-based, as opposed to other applications where we used Gunrock and its native graph (vertex-edge) data structures.
+The linear-algebra-based (BLAS-based) formulations, especially the ones that require matrix-matrix multiplications, may impose a large communication requirement.
+Advance matrix-matrix and vector-matrix multiplication kernels use optimizations that build on top of a specific layout of the data, which may be not distribution-friendly.
+A different method of analyzing the computation and the communication costs---the computation vs. communication ratio---is needed for these applications.

 ## Summary of Results